 Effective January 1, 2023, the Company adopted Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 implements Accounting Standards Codification ("ASC") Topic 326 ("ASC 326"), replacing the previous "incurred loss" model for measuring credit losses with an "expected loss" model that encompasses allowances for losses expected to be incurred over the life of the portfolio based on historical experience, current conditions, and reasonable and supportable forecasts.
-Adoption did not result in the Company recording any adjustments to the allowance for credit losses on loans as of the date of adoption, but as discussed below resulted in changes in the manner in which credit losses on loans are estimated.
+Adoption did not result in the Company recording any adjustments to the allowance for credit losses on loans as of the date of adoption.

-Allowance for Loan Credit Losses Methodology - 2023
+Allowance for Loan Credit Losses Methodology